John Carpenter's unrealized projects: Dracula in Europe

 One project of Carpenter's that was developed sometime in the 1990s but never got off the ground was described as a "traditional" vampire film, entitled Dracula in Europe.
-In a 2023 interview asking whether or not he would return to directing, Carpenter said, "it has to be something I love.
+In a 2021 interview, where he was asked whether or not he would return to directing, Carpenter said, "it has to be something I love.
 A Dracula movie would be nice."

 Escape from Earth

 A third installment in the Escape from... series was planned during the development of Escape from L.A. and was intended to go into production following its release.
-However, due to the film's underperformance at the box office, these plans were ultimately scrapped.
+However, due to the film's poor performance at the box office, these plans were ultimately scrapped.
 According to Carpenter, the third entry—tentatively titled Escape from Earth—"was kind of Snake Plissken in a space capsule, flying interstellar.
 So there'd be a lot of special effects in it.
 Which I never care about too much.
 But that's what it would look like."